eugene-khyst/letsencrypt-docker-compose/README.md

 This repository contains a Docker Compose project that automatically obtains and renews free Let's Encrypt SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names, and a simple CLI configuration management tool.

-You can run Nginx and set up HTTPS (`https://`) and WebSocket Secure (`wss://`) with Let's Encrypt TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) using Docker Compose and _letsencrypt-docker-compose_ interactive CLI tool.
+You can run Nginx and set up HTTPS (`https://`) and WebSocket Secure (`wss://`) with Let's Encrypt SSL/TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) using Docker Compose and **letsencrypt-docker-compose** interactive CLI tool.
 Nginx is configured to support IPv4, IPv6, HTTP/1.1, HTTP/2, and optionally, WebSocket.

 [Let's Encrypt](https://letsencrypt.org/) is a certificate authority that provides free X.509 certificates for TLS encryption.
 The certificates are valid for 90 days and can be renewed.
 Both initial creation and renewal can be automated using [Certbot](https://certbot.eff.org/).

-When using Kubernetes Let's Encrypt TLS certificates can be easily obtained and installed using cloud native certificate management solutions.
+When using Kubernetes Let's Encrypt SSL/TLS certificates can be easily obtained and installed using cloud native certificate management solutions.
 For simple websites and applications, Kubernetes is too much overhead and Docker Compose is more suitable.
-But for Docker Compose there is no such popular and robust tool for TLS certificate management.
+Thus, this project was created to easily manage, install and auto-renew free SSL/TLS certificates.

-The project supports separate TLS certificates for multiple domain names.
+The project supports separate SSL/TLS certificates for multiple domain names.

 The idea is simple.
 There are three main services: